About Us

 Profile

-Joined the TTUHSC El Paso team in 2015 and since her onboarding, has been able to serve in multiple roles within the TTUHSC community.
-It is through her own merit, she has gained the opportunity to acquire knowledge in different areas as she not only fulfills her responsibilities but proactively uses her experience to excel in functions that need to be performed in conjunction with a positive attitude.
-Again, Ms. Rodriguez displays a willingness to perform her duties while also effectively influence her peers with a leadership style.
-Ms. Rodriguez currently serves as a Program Coordinator of the Child Psychiatry Access Network (CPAN) program.
+Paulina Rodriguez joined the Texas Tech University Health Sciences Center El Paso team in 2015.
+She has served in multiple roles within TTUHSC El Paso.
+Through her own merit, she has gained knowledge in different areas while fulfilling her responsibilities and proactively using her experience to excel in functions with a positive attitude.
+Rodriguez displays a willingness to perform her duties while also influencing her peers with her leadership style.
+Rodriguez serves as a program coordinator of the Child Psychiatry Access Network (CPAN).
 Her duties involve internal administration and external support services.
-Ms. Rodriguez is excited and motivated to participate in a program that involves the improvement of youth’s mental health in her community.
+Rodriguez is excited and motivated to participate in a program that involves the improvement of youth mental health in her community.

 Contact Information